 Tickets to the first-ever Minnesota State Fair Food Parade sold out in two hours at the end of July.
 It was one way Fair officials responded to the Great Minnesota Get Together being canceled in 2020 due to the Coronavirus.
-Overall, 19,000 tickets were sold.
+A second Food Parade takes place October 1-4 and October 8-11.

-The Food Parade features 16 food vendors (listed below), giving Minnesotans the chance to get a taste of the Fair.
-Fair officials are asking attendees for non-perishable food donations.
+The Food Parade features 16 food vendors (Fall Food Parade vendors are listed below), giving Minnesotans the chance to get a taste of the Fair.

 You may find tickets to the Food Parade on Craigslist, but it’s highly recommended you do not buy them, as you cannot verify they are not invalid copies of tickets.
 Fair officials limited ticket sales to not overwhelm vendors and create overwhelming lines of cars.

-I attended the Food Parade on the first day of its 13 day run.
-Whether you’re attending closer to Labor Day or are just curious about how it was set up, here’s my experience of the Food Parade, along with answers to the questions you asked on my Facebook and Twitter pages.
+I attended the first Food Parade on the first day of its 13 day run in August 2020 and the Fall Food Parade on its first day in October.
+Here’s my experience of both parades, along with answers to the questions you asked on my Facebook and Twitter pages.

 There is a limit of five people ages 4+ per Food Parade ticket.
-If you want more people in your car, you can buy an EXTRAS ticket when you arrive to the event (you can also buy it online).
+If you want more people in your car, you can buy an EXTRAS ticket when you arrive to the event.
 You need a regular Food Parade ticket in order to buy an EXTRAS ticket.

 You will want to enter the State Fairgrounds on Snelling Avenue at Hoyt Avenue, near the State Fair water tower.
 That’s just south of Larpenteur Avenue.
 Note that there is construction on Como Avenue, the road on the south side of the Fairgrounds.

 We zipped right in.
 There was absolutely zero traffic on Snelling.
-We left the corner of Snelling and Hoyt at 1:40 and scanned our ticket at 1:48.
+We left the corner of Snelling and Hoyt and scanned our ticket soon after.
 The scanning station is quite a distance away from the entrance.

 It is slightly easier to approach the Fairgrounds driving southbound, just because you don’t have to wait for the left arrow, but you can approach from the north or south.
 Note that this is the only entrance.

-State Fair officials ask that do you not arrive no more than 30 minutes earlier than your ticketed time.
+State Fair officials ask that do you not arrive no more than 30 minutes before your ticketed time.
 There really is no need to.

 I packed a cooler with bottled water, because I knew we were going to consume a whole lot of salt.